AungThiha/SnackbarChannel/README.md

 # SnackbarChannel

-A lightweight, lifecycle-safe snackbar event dispatcher for Compose Multiplatform.
+A lightweight, lifecycle-safe snackbar event dispatcher for Compose Multiplatform that addresses common pitfalls of using SharedFlow and StateFlow.

+Got it!
+Here's the revised version with your preferred phrasing:

+> ⚠️ **Using Jetpack Compose for Android only?**
+> This library relies on `StringResource` and `getString` from `org.jetbrains.compose.resources`, which are **not supported in pure Android projects**.
+Please refer to the Android-specific version instead: [AndroidSnackbarChannel](https://github.com/AungThiha/AndroidSnackbarChannel).

 ## Why use SnackbarChannel?